catalyzeio/stratum-docs/on-boarding.md

 **The first step is to name your environment.** This name should be semantic and concise.

 Once you have your name picked out **the next thing you'll want to do is select the services you need**.
 Datica's Platform abstracts away many of infrastructure complexities that you'd otherwise have to deal.
 What this means is that you'll get things like Load Balancing, Logging, Monitoring, Intrusion Detection, Backups, Disaster Recovery, and much more all out of the box.
-There is no additional configuration need on Datica to make these things work.
+There is no additional configuration needed on Datica to make these features work.

 As such, the only thing you need to do during this step is simply select the building blocks required to make your application run.
 See the image below as an example: